Deprivation of Liberty Safeguards (DoLS) protect the rights of adults with a mental health condition who:

 - the person objects to the restrictions, or is very happy in the care home or hospital.

-It is the responsibility of hospitals and care homes to contact us if they have concerns and need an authorised deprivation of liberty.
+It is the responsibility of hospitals and care homes to contact the County Council if they have concerns and need an authorised deprivation of liberty.

-How to apply for a deprivation of liberty
+How care homes or hospitals apply for a deprivation of liberty

-From the Association of Directors of Adult Social Services (ADASS) website, download, complete and sign:
+From the Association of Directors of Adult Social Services (ADASS) website, staff download, complete and sign:

 - Form 1 (Urgent and Standard Authorisation) - Authorises a deprivation of liberty for up to 14 days, starting on the day the form is signed.